ciglenecki/geoguessr-ai/docs/tmp.md

 - Letters to the Computer Scientists, 0:9

 The true classes are represented with a one-hot encoded vector ([1, 0, 0]), while the predicted classes are represented with a vector of probabilities for the likelihood of each class ([0.6, 0.3, 0.1]).
 Now that we have probabilities for each class/region, how do we obtain the final coordinates?
 Firstly, we extract the centroid from all classes.
-Secondly, we multiply locations with corresponding probabilities.
-You can think of probabilities as weights in this context.
-Thirdly, we add everything up and end up with a [weighted arithmetic mean
+Then, we multiply the centroids with the corresponding probabilities.
+You can think of the probabilities as weights in this context.
+Finally, we add everything up and end up with a [weighted arithmetic mean
 ](https://en.wikipedia.org/wiki/Weighted_arithmetic_mean).
-Notice that our final predicted image coordinate is not necessarily within our predicted class, but as our model becomes more sure in its predictions, so do these averaged coordinates come closer to the class.
+Notice that our final predicted image coordinate is not necessarily within our predicted class, but as our model becomes more sure in its predictions, so do these averaged coordinates come closer to their true class.
 We have noticed that this averaging approach improves performance.

 ## Regression Approach